weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 and (73) follows by adding these four equations.
 We are now in a position to reformulate Theorem 11.28 for series.

-11.30 Theorem Suppose E € M. If{f,} is a sequence of nonnegative measurable functions and
+11.30 Theorem Suppose E  \in  M. If{f,} is a sequence of nonnegative measurable functions and

 (76) fx) = IAC (xe E),